-A couple weeks ago, I had the pleasure to see the play THE 39 STEPS at the Guthrie Theater in Minneapolis.
+A couple of weeks ago, I had the pleasure to see the play THE 39 STEPS at the Guthrie Theater in Minneapolis.
 Originally, the novel on which the play was based was written by John Buchan in 1915.
 In 1935 it was made into a film by Alfred Hitchcock.
 As of late, it has been adapted by Patrick Barlow into a hilariously funny comedy and it has been performed around the world.
 Since it was so successful, it has been extended to various theaters numerous times.

 The penultimate British character Richard Hannay, the pencil-mustached, tweed-wearing protagonist and narrator, returns from a long trip to his flat in London.
 At a play he meets the German spy Annabella Schmitt, who eventually ends up mysteriously dead in his apartment.
 Now the number one suspect in this murder case, Hannay is on the run from the police.
 Just before her death, Annabella cryptically referred to the 39 Steps; with no other leads to pursue, he singlehandedly tries to crack the secret of her mysterious statement.
-This task brings him to Scotland, where he wants seeks out a certain Professor who might be able to reveal the secret, thus plunging him further into the classic circle of an innocent man on the run so notably attributed to Hitchcock.
+This task brings him to Scotland, where he seeks out a certain Professor who might be able to reveal the secret, thus plunging him further into the classic circle of an innocent man on the run so notably attributed to Hitchcock.
 During his adventurous journey he meets Margaret and Pamela, his two leading ladies.

 Remarkably, only four actors play all the 139 characters appearing during the play.
 Hannay is the only character that portrays a single person; one woman and two men brilliantly cycle through the remaining characters, happily playing on the audience’s understanding of the role-swapping.
 Costume changes were often made on stage, and clever visual tricks such as shadow puppetry enhance the slapstick aspect of the play.
 Most scenes are a spot on reproduction of Hitchcock’s adaption of the novel.